ROCm/hipRAND/docs/installation.rst

 To install hipRAND, you can choose between the following two methods:

--   Using prebuilt packages from the ROCm repositories
+-   :ref:`Using prebuilt packages from the ROCm repositories <prebuilt-packages>`
--   Building from source
+-   :ref:`Building from source <build-from-source>`

 Both the methods are described below.

+.. _prebuilt-packages:

 Install using prebuilt packages
 --------------------------------